KindleModding/kindlemodding.github.io/jailbreaking/WinterBreak/index.md

 > RIP bricked Kindles during beta-testing
 > RIP the original deadlines

+## Prerequisites
+- You will need a PC
+- Your Kindle must be registered
+- Your Kindle must have a valid, internet-connected WiFi network saved to it that it can connect to during steps 8 to 10 (inclusive)

 ## Installation Guide
 1. Download the latest WinterBreak release:
 <br/>